Snugug/north/README.md

 * If a script does not come with a minified version, determine if it can be minified.
 All scripts should be minified, so if a script being evaluated cannot, that should be taken into consideration.
 * Is the script performant?
 Does it have performance benchmarks?
 If not, can it be benchmarked?
 If a script, regardless of weight, slows down a site significantly, its use should be reconsidered.
 * Given browser support, is a heavy JavaScript library like jQuery or Dojo needed?
 Can paired down versions of those libraries be used?
 Does usage require the full support behind one of these libraries, or can a small DOM/AJAX library such as [Chibi](https://github.com/kylebarrow/chibi) be effective?

+## General Naming Conventions

+When coming up with a name it helps to follow a pattern so both naming and recalling those names later is a little easier.
+The pattern you should follow is to name things general to specific.
+If we are binding things to the keyboard, and specifically the `w` key, that JavaScript function would be named `keyboardW()` not `wKeyboard()`.
+If a verb is in your name, you should always write it subject then verb so write `grid-span` instead of `span-grid`.

 # License and Acknowledgements